datstat-consulting/NeuralMeasureOperators/README.md

 The continuous object is an operator on functions or measures.
 The implemented model is a finite representation of that operator, obtained through sampling, projection, truncation, empirical embedding, or kernel approximation.

-This makes standard arrays less primitive.
 A vector, image, graph signal, point cloud, or token sequence can be treated as a finite representation of a structured function or measure.

 ## Mathematical view